Auto Layout with the Xamarin Designer for iOS

 In this guide, we introduce constraints and how to work with them in the Xamarin iOS Designer.
 This guide does not cover working with constraints programmatically.
 For information on using Auto Layout programmatically, refer to the the Apple documentation.

-The Xamarin Designer for iOS is available in Xamarin Studio 5.0 for Mac and Xamarin 3.0 for Windows
+The Xamarin Designer for iOS is available in Visual Studio for Mac in Visual Studio 2015 and 2017 on Windows.

 This guide assumes knowledge of the Designer's components from the Introduction to the iOS Designer guide.